As one of the most populated cities in Malaysia, Ipoh has much to offer. And there are many ways to fill an Ipoh itinerary!

 Evening:

-- Or have dinner at this Chinese seafood restaurant, Pusing Public Seafood Restaurant
+- Or you can have dinner at this Chinese seafood restaurant, Pusing Public Seafood Restaurant

 As a further extension of the previous itinerary: